Keri: In rabbinic literature

 The Talmud adds prohibitions designed to avoid seminal emission outside of sexual intercourse.
 It was forbidden for a man to touch his penis with his hand, on the basis that the sensation of touch causes keri.
 The Talmud goes on to address the concern that preventing any contact with the penis would make urination more awkward for males, and makes suggestions in this regard.
 A man who intentionally caused himself erections was considered worthy of ostracism.

 The Talmud also described procedures in case a man emitted semen (permissibly or otherwise).
-It states that one who experienced an emission of semen is required by the Torah to immerse in water in order to be allowed to consume from a heave offering or sacrifice.
+It states that one who experienced an emission of semen is required by the Torah to immerse in water in order to be allowed to consume terumah or sacrifice.
 It also states that Ezra decreed that one should also immerse in order to be allowed to recite words of Torah, but that Ezra's decree no longer applies nowadays.

 Later on, the Rishonim debated whether Ezra's decree still applies in regard to prayer.
 Hai Gaon and Chananel ben Chushiel say that a ba'al keri, while he may study Torah, may not pray until he goes to a mikveh.
 Maimonides says that the decree was cancelled entirely and a ba'al keri may even recite the Shema, but that the minhag of Shinar (Mesopotamia) and Sepharad (in his day, a term for the Iberian Peninsula) is that before prayer a ba'al keri should wash himself entirely with water.

 The modern halakhic consensus is that a ba'al keri is not required to immerse in the mikveh before praying, reciting Shema, saying Berakhot, and so on.
 However, some Jews today, including many Hasidic Jews, practice this immersion because it is considered a praiseworthy practice.